tweedegolf/storage-abstraction/README.md

 }

 const s = new Storage({
-  type: StorageType.YOUR_TYPE, // mandatory for Storage
+  provider: Provider.YOUR_PROVIDER, // mandatory for Storage
   key1: string, // other mandatory or optional key that your adapter need for instantiation
   key2: string,
 }) // works!